March 29 Brexit unlikely after UK rejects EU deal

 But she also said that that might solve nothing unless MPs were prepared to do a U-turn on Tuesday's rejection.

 "Voting against leaving without a deal and asking for an extension does not solve the problems we face.
-The European Union will want to know what use we mean to make of such a extension, and this house will have to answer that question," she said.
+The European Union will want to know what use we mean to make of such an extension, and this house will have to answer that question," she said.

-For his part, Jeremy Corbyn, the leader of the opposition Labour Party, said the government should call a general election in order to plot a new course.
+For his part, Jeremy Corbyn, the leader of the opposition Labour Party, said the government should call a snap election in order to plot a new course.

 "The prime minister has run down the clock and the clock has been run out on her ...
 It's time that we have a general election and the people can choose who their government should be," he said.